lnapoli87/HOL2/hands-on-lab.md

 By completing this hands-on lab you have learnt:

-01. Some of the basics of iOS development.
+01. The way to connect an iOS application with an Office365 tenant.

-02. How to add the ADALiOS library and bundles to the application
+02. How to retrieve information from Sharepoint lists.

-03. How to call login and clear operations to handle the token from an AzureAD account for further requests
+03. How to handle the responses in JSON format.
+And communicate with the infrastructure.